Getting Started with spaCy

 Named Entity Recognition

-Named Entity Recognition (NER) is the process of locating named entities in unstructured text and then classifying them into pre-defined categories, such as person names, organizations, locations, monetary values, percentages, time expressions, and so on.
+Named Entity Recognition (NER) locates named entities in unstructured text and classifies them into pre-defined categories such as person names, organizations, locations, monetary values, percentages, and time expressions.

-It is used to populate tags for a set of documents in order to improve the keyword search.
+It is used to populate tags for a set of documents to improve keyword search.
 Named entities are available as the ents property of a Doc.

 doc